Bead Glossary A to J

 CINNABAR

 Has come to refer to different things over time.
-Originally a soft brick red stone formed of mercury sulphide carved into intricate shapes, it now more commonly refers to hand-carved lacquered wood beads originating from China, or moulded Polymer Clay beads imitating the aforementioned carved and lacquered beads.
+Originally a soft brick red stone formed of mercury sulphide carved into intricate shapes, it now more commonly refers to hand carved lacquered wooden beads originating from China, or moulded Polymer Clay beads imitating the aforementioned carved and lacquered beads.

 Above is a large vintage hand carved chinese patterned Cinnabar bead.